The historic, Heritage Listed 1875 Hobsonville Church & Settlers' Cemetery is at 1 Scott Road, Hobsonville, Auckland.

 150th Sesquicentennial 1875-2025

-In 2025 the Hobsonville Church and Settlers' Cemetery will be 150 years old.
+In 2025 the Hobsonville Church and Settlers' Cemetery is 150 years old.

 Hobsonville School moved in 1895 from the combined Church & School building at 1 Scott Road to its current location at 104 Hobsonville Road.